dantosXD/coastaldraftlines/src/pages/portfolio/project-2.md

 ---
+title: >-
-title: Custom Design & Installation
+  Custom Design & Installation Of A New Draft System For The New Resturant and Bar Via Vecchia
 subtitle: Optional Project Subtitle
 date: '2019-04-30'
 thumb_image: /images/VV.jpg